 By December 2016, the external metal veil was nearing completion and internal works had been completed to a level to allow the Bank’s project team to be relocated to the 3rd floor in the building to progress test, quality assure etc. in advance of the wider Bank relocation in 2017.

-The Bank formally appointed Walls Construction Ltd. as Main Contractor for the new building on 13th April 2015.
-Construction works have commenced and the Central Bank anticipates to commence occupation in the new building in late 2016.
+The Bank formally appointed Walls Construction Ltd. as Main Contractor for the new building on 13th April 2015 with construction works commencing on site in May 2015.

-Planning permission was granted by Dublin City Council in April 2014 for our amendments to the public realm around the building, an alternative exterior design and changes to internal layouts and reorganisation of uses within the building.
-While the Council included some conditions in their decision; they have made no substantial changes to the Central Bank’s new design.
+In 2014, Dublin City Council granted planning permission for the Bank’s amendments to the public realm around the building, an alternative exterior design and changes to internal layouts and reorganisation of uses within the existing structure.
+While the Council included some conditions in their decision; they made no substantial changes to the Central Bank’s new design.

 In October 2014 Architectural Aluminium Ltd. were appointed to construct the exterior structure/façade of the building and in late December 2014 a test mock up of part of the new exterior was erected on the building using the proposed materials.
 The test exterior was 12 meters high (3 storeys), and 6 meters wide and provided an insight as to how the façade of the building would appear on the east and west sides.